MicrosoftDocs/win32/desktop-src/direct3d10/d3d10-graphics-programming-guide-10-1.md

 ---
-Description: 'Direct3D 10.1 Features'
+Description: Direct3D 10.1 Features
-ms.assetid: 'e60c6116-e2f9-46b7-aed8-13e3e5ae2b90'
+ms.assetid: e60c6116-e2f9-46b7-aed8-13e3e5ae2b90
-title: 'Direct3D 10.1 Features'
+title: Direct3D 10.1 Features
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Direct3D 10.1 Features

 Direct3D 10.1 extends the feature set of Direct3D 10.0 with the following new features:

--   Blend Modes - Independent blend modes per render target using the new blend-state interface (see [**ID3D10BlendState1 Interface**](id3d10blendstate1.md)).
+-   Blend Modes - Independent blend modes per render target using the new blend-state interface (see [**ID3D10BlendState1 Interface**](/windows/win32/D3D10_1/nn-d3d10_1-id3d10blendstate1?branch=master)).
 Dual source blending operations are restricted to render target slot 0; you may not write to other outputs or have any render targets bound to slots other than slot 0.
 -   Culling Behavior - Zero-area faces are automatically culled; this affects wireframe rendering only.
 -   Floating Point Rules - Uses the same IEEE-754 rules for floating-point EXCEPT 32-bit floating point operations have been tightened to produce a result within 0.5 unit-last-place (0.5 ULP) of the infinitely precise result.
 This applies to addition, subtraction, and multiplication. (accuracy to 0.5 ULP for multiply, 1.0 ULP for reciprocal).
 -   Formats - The precision of float16 blending has increased to 0.5 ULP.
 Blending is also required for UNORM16/SNORM16/SNORM8 formats.